Clement-Hue/fast-sqlalchemy/README.md

 ```python
 db.session.query(User).first()
 ```
-Note that if you want to have access to a sqlalchemy session outisde of a request context, you must create a session by using the session contextmanager of the Datbase object:
+Note that if you want to have access to a sqlalchemy session outside a request context, you must create a session by using the session contextmanager of the Database object:

 ```python
 with db.session_ctx():
     db.session.query(User).all()
 ```
-The middleware is actually using this contextmanager for each requests.
+The middleware is actually using this contextmanager for each request.

-### The AutocomitMiddleware
+### The AutocommitMiddleware
 The auto commit middleware as its name suggest is a middleware which automatically commit at the end of each request.
 It must be used with the database middleware and must be registered before otherwise it won't work:

 ```python
 fastapi = Fastapi()